Skip links

 Masfoot is one of those places I go back to again and again.
 Lying on plains between rugged mountains, it has beautiful views, lots of fresh, clean air and a relaxed pace of life!
 It has many parks, several dams, a walkway, camping areas, a fort and museum, hiking and mountain bike trails and more.

-Surprisingly, it belongs to the emirate of Ajman and also borders Oman, the emirate of Sharjah and an enclave of Dubai (Hatta).
+Surprisingly, it belongs to the Emirate of Ajman and also borders Oman, the emirate of Sharjah and an enclave of Dubai (Hatta).
 There are plans to turn it into a tourist resort by 2030 but it’s lovely and quiet for now.

 If you head towards Masfout Museum, many places mentioned here are on that side of town.
 (That’s the Hatta side, so it’s an easy stopover if you’re going to or from there).